-Computer Requirements
+Computer Requírements

-Many courses offered through our programs are taken at a distance using Internet technologies.
-Currently, our programs use Canvas as our course management system to deliver instruction.
-Faculty and staff are not required to provide technical support for your equipment.
-However, they will do their best to help you access course content and resources.
-To ensure that you can access and respond to course assignments and discussion you must have up-to-date computer equipment with high-speed Internet access.
+All of your program courses are delivered online using WyoCourses (Canvas) as the course management system.
+Faculty and staff will do their best to help you access course content and resources.
+However, you may need to seek help for the University information technology department.

+To complete course assignments you must have up-to-date computer equipment and high-speed Internet access.